Kyle-Jeffrey-Reese/Website/content/authors/admin/_index.md

 Hi!
 I am Kyle Reese and I am interested in statistics, applied mathematics, and computer science and their applications in insurance, finance, and biology.
 I currently work at Westfield Insurance where I am responsible for personal lines data needs.

 I am currently constructing this website and making this my main page (older page was https://kyle-jeffrey-reese.github.io/personal-website/
 ).
-The things on the navbar might not currently work yet but please give me patience!
+The things on the navbar do have some placeholder information in them but this website is obviously not a finished project!
 Some of the things I am working on include:

 * Academic papers I have written
 * Projects I have created (including Shiny, Streamlit, and Dash apps)